 A real splurge-worthy cab from a staple producer right off iconic Highway 29 in Oakville, this vintage is still only a baby and definitely needs time in the bottle to shed its baby fat.
 Loaded with red berry fruits, cacao nibs and earth, its powerfully grippy tannins require an hourlong decanting if you plan on popping the cork any time before 2022.
 But just wait: Layers of red berry fruits, savory spices, fine-French cedar notes, earth and herbs will evolve, and a symphony of Napa brilliance will shine in the glass.

 Faust 2017 ($55)

-One of the most anticipated openings since The Prisoner Wine Co. took over Franciscan Estate, Faust Haus, a surreal and macabre refurbish of the 1878-built St. Clement house in St. Helena, is slated to open in September 2020.
+One of the most anticipated openings since The Prisoner Wine Co. took over Franciscan Estate, Faust Haus is a surreal and macabre refurbish of the 1878-built St. Clement house in St. Helena.
 Rumor has it there may be a speakeasy involved.
 As for the wine, this 2017 release offers everything there is to love about Napa cab, from warm, ripe blackberry pie and blueberry compote, folded into a graham cracker crust, with tremendous deep earth notes, brown spices and fine French oak all swirled around a silken, creamy, plush mouthfeel.

 Kuleto Estate 2015 ($60)